ni/nimble/angular-workspace/projects/ni/nimble-angular/README.md

 ### Learn more

-See the [README.md for the ni/nimble repository](/README.md) for a list of available components and documentation of their API and usage.
+See the [README.md for the ni/nimble repository](/README.md) for documentation of individual components.

 ### Using Nimble form controls